nattadasu/ryuuRyuusei/README.md

 pip install -r requirements.txt
 ```

+Next, you need to do an initial setup for the bot.
+Open `firstRun.py` and let the bot create the required files and install dependencies that hosted in GitHub instead of PyPI.

 Then, when `pip` finished installing all of required modules, copy `.env.example` to `.env` and fill the required fields.

 ```bash